dongishan/VoteMyPoster-Web-App/README.md

 ## IDE
 Basically, any IDE can be used to develop Angular2 applications.
 But in case you are using **IntelliJ IDEA** please refer to the [Documentation on setting up Angular2 settings](https://www.jetbrains.com/help/idea/2016.3/using-angularjs.html) before continuing.

-## Translations - i18n
-Every string in .html templates should be available for translation.
-This includes image attributes along with paragrpahs or any other element containing text.

-For detailed instructions on how to mark text for translation, please refer to [Angular's official documentation on i18n](https://angular.io/docs/ts/latest/cookbook/i18n.html#!#i18n-attribute)

 ## Routing
 All the routes are defined in the `src/app/app-routing.module.ts`.